saminaqazi123456/neighbor_connect/README.md

 - User can logout
 - User stays persistent between app restarts unless he/she logs out
 - User will need to re-login if they logged out in prior app session
+- A backend admin will maintain list of existing categories available in the database

 ### User Stories (Planned for Version 2.0)